department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 presume: Use "conclude," as in "we will conclude your condition is linked to service."

 presumptive disability: Use "health problem" and reference when needed for clarity.
-Example: "a health problem (called presumptive disability) that we've concluded is likely caused by...."
+- **Like this:** A health problem (called presumptive disability) that we've concluded is likely caused by....

-prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243). **Example:** You may be eligible for benefits as a former prisoner of war (POW).
+prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
+- **Like this:** You may be eligible for benefits as a former prisoner of war (POW).

 Project 112/SHAD